anainesvs/BERNAL_RUBIO_etal_G3_2018/README.md

 #### (2)  Loading data

-   * `XF`: a matrix containing age at the moment of diagnosis (numeric, years), gender (0/1 is female, or not), race (0/1 is white, or not).
+   * `XF`: a matrix containing age at the moment of diagnosis (years), gender (0/1 is female, or not), race (0/1 is white, or not).
    * `X.ge`: a matrix for gene expression.
-   * `X.meth`: a matrix for methylation values at various sites.
+   * `X.meth`: a matrix for methylation values at various CpG sites.
-   * `X.cnv`: a matrix of mean CNV intensity per gen.
+   * `X.cnv`: a matrix of mean CNV intensity per gene.
    * `y`: a matrix with 4 columns.
-The first column 'time' is the time to last follow up or event, columns 2 and 3 are variables `a` and `b` required by BGLR to analyze censored data, see description on this analysis on BGLR can be found on [https://cran.r-project.org/web/packages/BGLR/vignettes/BGLR-extdoc.pdf](https://cran.r-project.org/web/packages/BGLR/vignettes/BGLR-extdoc.pdf).
+The first column 'time' is the time to last follow up or event, columns 2 and 3 are variables `a` and `b` required by BGLR to analyze censored data ( description of this analysis on BGLR can be found on [https://cran.r-project.org/web/packages/BGLR/vignettes/BGLR-extdoc.pdf](https://cran.r-project.org/web/packages/BGLR/vignettes/BGLR-extdoc.pdf).
 Finally, the column 4 ('status 4 months') is an indicator variable (0/1) with 0 indicating whether the patient is alive at the 5th month after diagnosis.
    * `batch`: A vector containing gene expression batch by subject.
    * `folds`: A vector containing fold numbers (1 and 2) for cross validations.
-The two folds are balanced so they have the same proportions of dead/alive individuals.
+The two folds are balanced, so they have the same proportions of dead/alive individuals.

 After downloading, files can be loaded into R with: